DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Background and Related Work

 Initial studies adopted existing architectures for the hydrological context~\cite{Farahmand2023,Santos2023}.
 Further studies incorporated RNN components to explicitly capture the temporal aspect of flood dynamics~\cite{Kazadi2024,Roudbari2024,Zhao2020}, with some utilizing heterogeneous graph structures to encode diverse relationships within the system~\cite{Jiang2024,Luo2024}.

 \paragraph{Physics-informed Flood GNNs.}

 Physics-informed constraints were integrated either through the model architecture or loss function.
-SWE-GNN~\cite{Bentivoglio2023} modulates propagated messages by the latent gradient between neighboring nodes, which is extended for a multi-scale architecture in mSWE-GNN~\cite{Bentivoglio2024}.
+Shallow Water Equation–Graph Neural Network (SWE-GNN)~\cite{Bentivoglio2023} modulates propagated messages by the latent gradient between neighboring nodes, which is extended for a multi-scale architecture in multi-scale SWE-GNN (mSWE-GNN)~\cite{Bentivoglio2024}.
 GNN-fusion~\cite{Zhang2024} computes flow at a node as the sum of predicted flow from its adjacent edges to reliably enforce mass conservation.
 While it supports node and edge prediction, their model generates these embeddings with different convolutions and has only been tested for 1D flow in drainage networks.
-HydroGraphNet~\cite{Taghizadeh2025} introduces a physics-based loss that enforces global mass conservation through a forward and backward check, ensuring the predicted water volume is within bounds.
+HydroGraphNet~\cite{Taghizadeh2025} introduces a physics-based loss that encourages global mass conservation through a forward and backward check, ensuring the predicted water volume is within bounds.